hucheng-IIE/EvoEP/README.md

 The following commands reproduce one EG run with split seed 42 and training seed 42.
 All generated files remain inside the repository under ignored directories.

-## Citation

-The paper is under review.
-Citation metadata will be updated after publication.
-Until then, please cite the repository title shown in `CITATION.cff`.